IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 !!!
 Important "Please read about the next few steps"

     The next few steps **cannot** performed with the default network already created in the ITZ environment.
 You can perform them if you create a new network.
 The steps are provided for education purposes.
-The next step you can actually perform is step XYZ.
+The next step you can actually perform is step 33.

 28. Click **ACTIVATE**.